These are the most expensive private jets owned by celebrities

 “So I stood up and I gave her a hug and then I went to the phone and called my lawyer and I said, ‘I’m going to do it, I’m going to get the [private] plane.
 This is going to be my last time waiting four hours in the Chicago O’Hare Airport,’” Winfrey told THR.

 Winfrey reportedly owned a Bombardier Global Express jet before going for a Gulfstream G550 aircraft.
 After selling the aircraft, she bought a Gulfstream G650 in 2016 — two years after Gulfstream Aerospace began its production.
-The price of the aircraft is USD 65 million, and Winfrey’s minor customisations added another USD 10 million to the price.
+The price of the aircraft is USD 65 million (INR 538 crore approx.), and Winfrey’s minor customisations added another USD 10 million (INR 82 crore approx.) to the price.

 The Gulfstream G650 is a long-range, twin-engine jet with a maximum range of 12,964 km.
 The aircraft has three living areas and can seat up to a maximum of 16 passengers, depending on the configuration.
 The aircraft has a top speed of over 1,100 km/h.